IBM/ibm-cloud-sdk-common/JavaDeploy.md

 - the `Publish-To-Maven-Central` job will publish the project's artifacts on Maven Central through the use of the nexus-staging-maven-plugin.

+## Appendix:
+### Using GitHub Actions instead of Travis-CI for your project's CI/CD
+Due to occasional problems with the public Travis-CI service, some open-source IBM SDK projects have migrated from the public Travis-CI service to GitHub Actions for performing project builds.
+You can see an example of this in the [IBM Cloud Platform Services Java SDK](https://github.com/IBM/platform-services-java-sdk).
+If you choose to use GitHub Actions for your Java SDK project's CI/CD, this section will provide notes to help you adapt the instructions above which refer to Travis-CI.

+1. For an example workflow, see https://github.com/IBM/platform-services-java-sdk/tree/main/.github/workflows.
+There, you'll find:
+* build.yaml - performs build and unit test
+* publish.yaml - publishes new releases of the project

+2. When using GH Actions, you won't need a `.travis.yml` file, so that can be removed from your project.

+3. Instead of defining various secrets as environment variables in the Travis build settings, you will instead define these values as "Actions Secrets" (Settings->Secrets and variables->Actions within your git repo).
+Use the same names as those mentioned in the Travis instructions above: `GH_TOKEN`, `GPG_KEYNAME`, `GPG_PASSPHRASE`, `OSSRH_USERNAME`, and `OSSRH_PASSWORD`.
+Note that the specific names mentioned here will work in conjunction with the example `publish.yaml` workflow file mentioned above.
+If you choose to use different names for your secrets, just make sure that your workflow is adjusted accordingly.

+4. When using GH Actions, add your signing key to your git repository simply by adding the contents of the signing key file as a secret named `GPG_PRIVATE_KEY`, rather than committing an encrypted version of the signing key file to your git repo as you would when using Travis-CI.

 ## References:
 - [OSSRH Guide](https://central.sonatype.org/pages/ossrh-guide.html)